alienwithinisolation/LuaPoops/README.md

 - Full ROP chains (rop_pin_to_core, rop_set_rtprio)

-  This is 70% done, you need to fix all errors related to lua formating, add offsets and ROP gadgets..etc
+  This is 70% done, you need to fix all errors related to lua formating, add offsets and ROP gadgets..etc you may get a brick or debug settings on fw 12.00 and lower